High-Performance Simulations of Higher Representations of Wilson Fermions: Supported Actions

-This field also needs to obey open boundary conditions, but the term itself has non-zero contributions from the gauge field on the boundary.
-To fully impose the boundary conditions, the clover term needs to be set to zero on the boundary:
+The field containing the clover term defined by the field strength tensor definition in Eq.~\ref{eq:field-strength-tensor} also needs to obey open boundary conditions, but the term itself has non-zero contributions from the gauge field on the boundary.
+To fully impose the boundary conditions, the clover term needs to be set to zero on the boundary, which is achieved by imposing